 Retirement is not an age; it is a number.
 That's what Chris Hogan teaches in his book Retire Inspired.
 What he means is that you should not plan on retiring at 65 but determine how much money you need to save in order to retire.
 If you never save a dime and have \$100 to your name, will being 65 make you able to retire?
 Of course not!
-But if you think of your retirement in terms of how much money you need to save in order to reach retirement.
+But if you think of your retirement in terms of how much money you need to have saved, you can determine how long it will take and how much you will need to save in order to reach retirement.
 There are some great calculators available on The Money Coaches website that can help you figure out those numbers.